mahilab/Syntacts/cpp.md

 cmake --build . --config Release # build the project
 ```

 - When the build completes, find the output file `myApp.exe` in the build folder and run it.
 You should hear a two second 440 Hz sine wave from your default speakers.
+If you have a tactor connected to your aduio output, try changing the frequency to an appropriate value for the tactor (e.g. 150-250 Hz).

 ## API Overview